uci-inf-133/a2-tweets-amsicat3025/readme.txt

     https://vega.github.io/vega-lite-v1/docs/encoding.html
     https://vega.github.io/vega-lite/docs/aggregate.html
     https://vega.github.io/vega-lite/docs/sort.html

+    My old CS 122b HW (we added rows to an HTML table dynamically, though it was based off an array of SQL query results)

 4. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?